 During my doctoral training I had the opportunity to practice as a counselling psychologist trainee in hospitals (NHS), schools, Universities, voluntary organisations and the private sector in the United Kingdom.
 My clinical experience includes interventions with anxiety disorders (i.e. social anxiety, phobias, panic attacks, etc.), depression, bereavement / grief / loss, trauma, obsessive-compulsive disorder, self-harm and suicidal ideation, addictions, sexual disorders, bipolar disorder, relationship problems, low self-esteem, bullying, etc.

 After successfully completing my Professional Doctorate, I became the Team Leader of the Psychological Service in a non-government organization in Scotland (CEA.), which offers psychological support to people affected by abuse.
 I also worked at the University of Glasgow in the position of a Counselling Psychologist and Clinical Supervisor.
 Upon my return to Cyprus in early 2017, I became a scientific collaborator with private Universities in the position of a lecturer and research supervisor to undergraduate- and postgraduate- level Psychology students.

-I currently hold my own private practice in Larnaca, offering face-to-face and online psychological therapy (Person-Centered Therapy, Cognitive-Behavioural Therapy, Eye-Movement Desensitization and Reprocessing Therapy).
+I currently hold my own private practice in Larnaca, offering face-to-face and online psychological therapy (Person-Centered Therapy, Cognitive-Behavioural Therapy, Eye-Movement Desensitization and Reprocessing Therapy, Comprehensive Resource Model).

 Research papers and interests